 (d) “Investment Policy” means Party B’s investment objectives, restrictions and guidelines as set forth in Party B’s prospectus, which incorporates the use of derivative products, including swaps, options and other Transactions. [e.g., investment objectives, strategy].

-(e) “Manager” means Catequil Asset Management, L.P. and the principals of Catequil Asset Management L.P. as of the date of this Agreement.
+[(e) “Manager” means Catequil Asset Management, L.P. and the principals of Catequil Asset Management L.P. as of the date of this Agreement.][Under Discussion]

 (f) "S&P" means the Standard & Poor’s Rating Group (a division of McGraw-Hill, Inc.) or its successor.

 (g) "Moody’s" means Moody’s Investors Service, Inc. or its successor.

+(h) “materially weaker” as used in Section 5(b)(iv) of the Agreement shall mean with respect to Party A, (i) Party A’s Credit Support Provider’s credit rating is below BBB- by S&P, or (ii) if it has no credit rating from S&P, Party A’s Credit Support Provider’s credit rating is below Baa3 by Moody’s, or (iii) Party A’s Credit Support Provider fails to have a rating from either S&P or Moody’s and such New Entity is materially weaker.

 (q) “Accuracy of Specified Information”.
 Section 3(d) is amended by adding in the third line thereof after the word “respect” and before the period the words “or, in the case of audited or unaudited financial statements, balance sheets, or reports, a fair presentation of the financial condition of the relevant person”.